kevL/yata/ReadMe.txt

 Advanced: Note that it is possible to change the ID-value of a row in the Property Panel.
 It is recommended however to use 2da Ops->order row ids instead, unless you have special reason not to.
-The value of a currently frozen col's cell can also be changed this way (note that such a value could be changed by unfreezing the col and editing the cell directly).
+The value of a currently frozen col's cell can also be changed this way (further, note that such a value could be changed by unfreezing the col and editing the cell directly).